nodeshift/opossum/README.md

 There may also be times where you will need to pre-populate the stats of the Circuit Breaker Status Object.
 Primary use cases for this are also in a serverless environment such as Knative or AWS Lambda, or any container based platform, where the container being deployed is ephemeral.

-Getting the existing cumalative stats for a breaker can be done like this:
+Getting the existing cumulative stats for a breaker can be done like this:

 ```
 const stats = breaker.stats;